 What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with residents, service providers and selected departments.
 Engagement was conducted through surveys, community meetings and interviews.
 14 Agency/Group/Organization Circle of Care Ministries Agency/Group/Organization Type Services-Homeless What section of the Plan was addressed by Consultation?
-Housing Need Assessment Public Housing Needs Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with residents, service providers and selected departments.
+Housing Need Assessment Public Housing Needs Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth How was the Agency/Group/Organization consulted To obtain a comprehensive assessment of the needs and priorities within the and what are the anticipated outcomes of the consultation or areas for community, the Consolidated Plan process included consultation with residents, service improved coordination? providers and selected departments.
 Engagement was conducted through surveys, community meetings and interviews.
 15 Agency/Group/Organization City of Murrieta Agency/Group/Organization Type Agency - Managing Flood Prone Areas Agency - Management of Public Lands or Water Resources Other government - Local